 On behalf of its individual clients, Ross Feller Casey has recovered a remarkable $400 million in the last two years alone, including landmark and record-setting settlements and verdicts in all types of personal injury lawsuits.

-The team is made up of three medical doctors—two of whom are also lawyers.
-Together, they have more than a century of medical experience and have trained and practiced at the world’s finest medical institutions – Harvard, Yale, CHOP, Boston Children’s, Penn, Columbia, Cambridge.
+They have decades of experience and have trained and practiced at the world’s finest medical institutions – Harvard, Yale, CHOP, Boston Children’s, Penn, Columbia, Cambridge.

 If you or a loved one has been diagnosed with ovarian cancer at any stage, used Johnson & Johnson Baby Powder or Shower to Shower on genital areas or on sanitary napkins or diaphragms for an extended time, you should contact one of our experienced talcum powder lawyers for a free case evaluation.

 Ross Feller Casey handles all its cases, including talc lawsuits, on a contingency basis so you will not be charged until a financial recovery is made in your case.